-- The number of patients treated by the Palliative Home-care Society increased by 25% in 4 years;
+- The number of patients treated by the Palliative Home-Care Society of Greater Montreal increased by 25% in 4 years;

-- 30% of patients treated by the SSPAD remain at home until the very end, compared to the Quebec average of 10%;
+- An average of 75% of patients treated by the SSPAD remain at home until the very end, compared to the Quebec average of 15%;

-- 52% of patients treated by the Society died at home or after a short hospitalization of 3 days or less;
+- In 2021, 77% of patients treated by the Society died at home or after a short hospitalization of 3 days or less;

 - Our clinical approach is one of the most efficient in Quebec;